AdamHallengreen/job-post-nlp/README.md

 This command will set up the pre-commit hooks defined in the `.pre-commit-config.yaml` file.
 These hooks will automatically run checks on your code before you commit any changes.

 In addition to some native pre-commit hooks, this project also uses custom [Ruff pre-commit hooks](https://docs.astral.sh/ruff/integrations/#gitlab-cicd) for linting and formatting.

 > **Note**: Ruff is a fast Python linter and formatter that can help you maintain code quality.
 Read more about Ruff in the [Ruff documentation](https://docs.astral.sh/ruff/).

-To run the pre-commit hooks manually on all files in the repository, you can use the following command:
+Run the pre-commit hooks manually on all files in the repository to finalize the installation and ensure that your code is formatted correctly.
+To do this, run the following command:

 ```bash
 uv run pre-commit run -a
 ```

 ### 3. Commit the changes

 When you are done making changes to the code, commit your changes using your preferred Git management tool.
 I suggest using the command line as it is the most straightforward way to ensure that the pre-commit hooks are run before committing.
 Using the command line, you can commit your changes with the following commands: